-This series shows the day-to-day life of a group of female inmates at the Sacramento County Jail.
+JAILBIRDS shows the day-to-day life of a group of female inmates at the Sacramento County jail.
 It focuses on prison rules and procedures, as well as how people cope with being in jail.
-Viewers get to know several of the inmates: what they did to get put in jail, they friendships they've made, and what their lives were like on the outside.
+Viewers get to know several of the inmates: what they did to get put in jail, the friendships they've made, and what their lives were like on the outside.

 Is it any good?

-It's interesting that it's taken so long for Netflix to develop a show that depicts a sort of real-life version of Orange is the New Black.
+It's interesting that it's taken so long for Netflix to develop a show that depicts a sort of real-life version of Orange Is the New Black.
 Jailbirds is entertaining enough, and many of the inmates' coping mechanisms -- their unique system of communicating through toilet pipes, aka "toilet talk," will likely be a popular part of the show.
-Hoever, like many reality shows, it's difficult to tell what is real and what the directors are manipulating for dramatic purposes.
-Other prison shows have a clear point-of-view and purpose: OITNB, for example, is about how the prison industrial complex can degrade and abuse prisoners.
+However, like many reality shows, it's difficult to tell what is real and what the directors are manipulating for dramatic purposes.
+Other prison shows have a clear point of view and purpose: OITNB, for example, is about how the prison industrial complex can degrade and abuse prisoners.
 Without that clarity of purpose, Jailbirds is entertaining, no doubt, but can sometimes feel exploitative.

 Talk to your kids about ...

-Families can talk about the inmates profiled on this show.
+Families can talk about the inmates profiled on Jailbirds.
 What characters do you find yourself rooting for and why?
 How do you reconcile the crimes they have committed with how they present themselves on the show?

 How are the inmates treated by the guards?
 How does being in prison seem to affect each inmate's behavior?